RillingDev/rilling.dev/source/_posts/getting-into-javascript-building-and-bundling-modules.md

 ### Concating

 The oldest way is to just mash every file into one huge file that contains all dependencies and code parts in a working order.
-While concating is easy to do, several issues can occur with this technique.
+While concating is easy to do, many issues can occur with this technique, as the tooling usually has no idea which parts depend on which other parts.
 Tools that can be used for this are for example [Grunt](https://gruntjs.com/) which has [grunt-contrib-concat](https://github.com/gruntjs/grunt-contrib-concat).

 Pro:

 -   Requires minimal build tool functionality.
--   Zero runtime overhead.
+-   No runtime overhead.

 Con:

 -   Keeping track of in which order files should be concatinated can become extremely hard.
--   Requires (either manual or automatic) wrapping of file contents in [IIFEs](https://developer.mozilla.org/en-US/docs/Glossary/IIFE).
+-   Requires (either manual or automatic) wrapping of file contents in [IIFEs](https://developer.mozilla.org/en-US/docs/Glossary/IIFE) to avoid polluting the global scope.
--   Must be bundled at build-time.
+-   Cannot dynamically load script files at runtime.
+Additional code is needed to achieve this.

 ### AMD